FaithAlone.net

 10 Which in time past were not a people, but are now the people of God: which had not obtained mercy, but now have obtained mercy.

 It was prophesied in the Old Testament that God would bring Gentiles into His chosen people (Hosea 2:23).
-Then Jesus Christ shows up, dies for the sins of mankind, rises from the dead, and opens the door of the New Covenant to all nations (Matthew 28:19, Romans 9:25-26), just as prophesied.
+Then Jesus Christ comes to earth, is born of a virgin, dies for the sins of mankind, rises from the dead, and opens the door of the New Covenant to all nations (Matthew 28:19, Romans 9:25-26), just as prophesied.
 Therefore, the kingdom is taken from the unbelieving Jews, and given to all believers in Jesus (Acts 28:25-29).

-To reiterate, the idea that Matthew 21:43 is God designating Ishmaelites - who are not found in any context anywhere - as His new covenant people, is the height of dishonesty and insincerity.
-It is a joke of a claim, only succeeding in demonstrating that the Muslim position is truly intellectually bankrupt.
+To reiterate, the idea that Matthew 21:43 is God designating Ishmaelites - who are not found in any context anywhere - as His new covenant people, is the height of dishonesty, only demonstrating how desperate the Muslim position is to have to resort to such an argument.

 In summary, the blessings on Ishmael were fulfilled 2,000 years before Muhammad was born, and were part of God's explicit rejection of Ishmael in favor of Isaac.
 If Muhammad was a descendant of Ishmael, that would be utterly meaningless.